gitlabhq/gitlabhq/doc/ci/yaml/README.md

 `autodevops-template.yml` have been overridden by new values defined in `.gitlab-ci.yml`.

-NOTE: **Note:**
-Recursive includes are not supported meaning your external files should not use the `include` keyword, as it will be ignored.

-Recursive merging lets you extend and override dictionary mappings, but you cannot add or modify items to an included array.
+The merging lets you extend and override dictionary mappings, but you cannot add or modify items to an included array.
 For example, to add an additional item to the production job script, you must repeat the existing script items.